martinthomson/escape-report/draft-thomson-escape-report.md

 General Data Protection Regulation {{GDPR}} were mentioned.

-In this context, participants observed that creating mechanisms for better tracking and control of content that is packaged works in direct opposition to the stated goal of censorship resistance.
+In this context, participants observed that creating mechanisms for better tracking and control of content served as a Web Package works in direct opposition to the stated goal of censorship resistance.

 ## Web Performance